 The first priority for the investigators of child abuse is to ensure the safety and well-being of the child.
 If there is a suspicion of physical abuse, the child often receives a medical examination and treatment at a local health care facility.
 When there is a question that the child has suffered sexual abuse, the investigation team contacts a staff member of either the Via Christi Health Forensic Nurse Program or the Wesley Medical Center Sexual Assault Nurse Examiner/Sexual Assault Team Program.
 The Nurse Examiners have comprehensive and specialized training in the evaluation and treatment of victims of child sexual abuse and assist the investigators in deciding what type of exam is most appropriate at that time.

 If the sexual abuse took place within the last 120 hours or the child is bleeding and/or complains of pain the child should receive an "acute" exam.
 This type of exam takes place as soon as possible and includes a complete head-to-toe medical/forensic exam including forensic evidence collection.
 After this exam, investigators secure all forensic evidence from the exam and are responsible for the storage and/or processing of this evidence.
 If the last possible contact between the child and the abuser occurred more than 120 hours ago, an exam that includes the head-to-toe assessment will be schedule at a time convenient for the individuals involved.
 At the end of either type of exam, the Nurse Examiner will discuss the findings, provide treatment (if necessary), and talk about follow-up care.

 The CACSC offers advocacy services to child victims of abuse and their non-offending caregivers.
 CAC services begin at the onset of an investigation of abuse.
-One goal of the CACSC is to reduce the trauma that victims (and their caregivers) experience because of the abuse.
-A Child Family Advocate is available to help make the process less overwhelming, provide support, answer questions, and assist in referrals.
+One goal of the CACSC is to reduce the trauma that victims (and their caregivers) experience as a result of the abuse.
+Child Family Advocates are available to help make the process less overwhelming, provide support, answer questions, and assist in referrals.